felixgao/python-best-practices/docs/tutorials/packaging/code_style.md

 ## Example Tools

-The following are the most commonly used tools:
+The following are the most commonly used tools for python code quality and ensure consistency.

+### Linters

+Linters are usually broken into two types: Logical and Stylistic linters.

+Logical Linter:

+- Code Errors
+- Code with potentially unintended results
+- Dangrous code patterns

+Stylistic Liners:

+- Code not conforming to defined conventions.

+Below are some of the popular tools

-- [pylint]: A custom set of code style rules (more restrictive than [PEP-8])
+- [pylint]: A logical and sytlistic liner (more restrictive than [PEP-8])

     The problem with pylint is that there is no automated way to apply the rules to your project.
 You must run it, look at the errors generated, and